E2E Spoken Entity Extraction for Virtual Agents: Observations

 \section{Observations}

-{\bf Linguistic analysis:} We found that for address and email extraction, humans users extensively practice breaking their answer into spell with or without language descriptions e.g: s as in sam.
-However for names, humans tend to use spell-based expansions only when they are explicitly told to provide it.
+{\bf Linguistic analysis:} We found humans break their answer into spell with or without language descriptions e.g: s as in sam more for email than other entities.
 Table 4 shows output for both 2-step and 1-step approach for extracting entities.
 We found cascading approach using S2S performs better if transcribed text provided by ASR has less errors.
-We believe some of these errors in transcription are due to pre-bias in language to ASR training data vocabulary.
+We believe some of these errors in transcription are due to pre-bias in language of ASR training data vocabulary.
 Improved performance of E2E extraction system indicates it can learn to resolve ambiguities for efficient entity extraction. \\ {\bf Automation Rate:} Virtual agents use confidence score provided by an automatic module to decide whether call should be routed through a human agent.
 The confidence threshold determines the error versus rejection curve and a suitable operating point is chosen that optimizes the rejection at a given error rate.
-Figure 3 shows error rejection for fullname extraction.
-Our 1-step approach shows 12\% error rate at 20\% rejection, while 2-step approach shows 21\% error at 25\% rejection, thus significantly outperforming 2-step approach.
-It also performs better than human-in-the-loop.
+Figure 4 shows error rejection for fullname extraction.
+Our 1-step approach shows 12\% error rate at 20\% rejection, while 2-step approach shows 25\% error at 20\% rejection.
+It also performs better than human-in-the-loop at 20\% rejection rate.